Koenkk/zigbee2mqtt.io/docs/devices/ICPSHC24-30-IL44-1.md

 Factory reset the drivers by holding the dedicated reset button for few seconds, connected ligts will start pulsing after factory reset.
 <!-- Notes END: Do not edit below this line -->

+## Transition
+IKEA lights only support transitions on 1 attribute at a time.
+If you would for example change the color temperature and brightness in 1 command, the color temperature transition is ignored.

 ## OTA updates
 This device supports OTA updates, for more information see [OTA updates](../guide/usage/ota_updates.md).